triton-inference-server/client/src/c++/perf_analyzer/genai-perf/README.md

 ##### `--input-file <path>`

-The input file containing the single prompt to use for profiling.
+The input file containing the prompts to use for profiling.
+Each prompt should be on a new line.

 ##### `--num-prompts <int>`